QuadSpinner/Gaea-Docs/source/Guide/0-Workflows/Graph.md

 ## Understanding the Advanced Graph
 The graph may look complicated, but follows a simple pattern.
 Each node represents a specific function, and has two types of "ports"; namely, Input ports and Output ports.
 These ports are used to connect one node to another to create a sequence of functions, which result in a terrain.

-There are certain nodes that may not have both port types, or may have special ports specific to that node.
+There are certain nodes that may not have both port types, or that may have special ports specific to that node.
 For a better understanding of those nodes, please see the documentation for those specific nodes under `Reference`.

 ---